elliotjreed/php-ai/README.md

 ### System (developer or role) prompt

-You can also include a system prompt.
+You can also include a system prompt as either a string or a [`StructuredPrompt`](#structured-prompt).
 This takes priority in terms of instructions over the user prompts.
 For example, you could let the LLM know what role it is taking on.

 ```php
 <?php